-For over 25 years Carolyn has been creating and guiding a series of powerful workshop journeys for women that are rooted in the oldest traditions of women’s spiritual and creative gatherings, bringing together sacred song and chant, ritual drum and dance, rites of passage and initiations, simple ceremony and celebration, dreaming and envisioning, ancient mythology and earthy mysticism, the work of wise hands, the tread of remembering feet, as well as direct interaction with wild and unharnessed land.
+For nearly 30 years Carolyn has been creating and guiding a series of powerful workshop journeys for women that are rooted in the oldest traditions of women’s spiritual and creative gatherings, bringing together sacred song and chant, ritual drum and dance, rites of passage and initiations, simple ceremony and celebration, dreaming and envisioning, ancient mythology and earthy mysticism, the work of wise hands, the tread of remembering feet, as well as direct interaction with wild and unharnessed land.
 All of these threads are woven together to offer an environment where any woman might be awakened, enriched, inspired and challenged on a journey into her own sacred landscape, explore a new or deepening relationship with her ancestor mothers, and share mutual nourishment within a warm and supportive circle of women.
 Carolyn periodically hosts larger events for women, including the international women’s festival Thirteen Moons.
 Most workshops take place on Dartmoor but she has also taught throughout the UK and elsewhere, including USA, Japan, Canada, Estonia, Russia, Sweden, Germany, Israel, Netherlands, Hungary and the Czech Republic.
 Over the years thousands of women have participated in these workshop journeys; we look forward to welcoming you into these gatherings of sisters!

 The Braided River workshops take place on our secluded thousand-year old farmstead, Lower Merripit Farm, located in the heart of Dartmoor.
 The farm is run as an organic small-holding, with species-rich flower meadows, rare protected peat bog habitat and a small herd of wild hill ponies on the open moors.
 Over the last two decades we have carried out an extensive tree planting programme, as well as working to protect the ecology of the land to the benefit of red deer, roe deer, badger, fox, buzzard, heron, salmon, tawny owl, snipe, curlew, water vole, marsh fritilliary butterfly and many other moorland creatures.